 Tingley probably assumed the smoke bomb would subdue the wasps, since that's normally what beekeepers use smoke for—though most don't try to smoke bees out inside a room that's filled with other fireworks.

-The smoke bomb allegedly ignited the rest of the fireworks inside the garage, and soon Tingley and his neighbours were treated to a little early Fourth of July display.
+The smoke bomb allegedly ignited the rest of the fireworks inside the garage, and soon Tingley and his neighbors were treated to a little early Fourth of July display.
 Fireworks shot into the sky above the flaming garage as the fire department raced to extinguish the blaze.

 Fire crews were able to contain the flames before they could spread, but the garage wasn't much more than a pile of ash by the time the fire was out.